 Learn more about Concrete Pig, and the furniture pieces, and visit his shop.

-Chuck U describes himself as a “a grown man who draws animals with robot parts, hairy worm things, an astronauts for a living.”
+Chuck U describes himself as “a grown man who draws animals with robot parts, hairy worm things, an astronaut for a living.”
 You’ve likely seen his art around the Twin Cities as well, with his most famous mural being his work with the Bulldog bar and restaurant in Minneapolis.

 Lindsy Halleckson’s art has a sense of calmness to it, as she references the sky and weather and connects the viewer of her art to nature.
-Her art works well in many environments, especially those of the modern variety.
+Her art pieces work well in many environments, especially those of the modern variety.

 A contemporary painter, Melissa Loop’s art is absolutely gorgeous and mesmerizingly colorful.
 We envision her island-themed art working well in homes that feature white or neutral spaces, where the colors of the art can truly pop.

-If you’ve been to the North Shore, than the odds are pretty good that you’ve come across Liz Sivertson’s work.
-Her acrylic paintings perfectly capture the heart of Minnesota’s North Woods and can be found on all sorts of mediums.
+If you’ve been to the North Shore then the odds are pretty good that you’ve come across Liz Sivertson’s work.
+Her acrylic paintings perfectly capture the heart of Minnesota’s North Woods and can be found in all sorts of mediums.